KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-light-contra-promethean-fire.md

 - The entity seizes power or insight without doing the structural work to sustain it.
 - Knowledge is "hacked" or stolen from the deep structure before the vessel is resonant.
 - **Cost:** The fragmentation of the self (burnout / dissonance).
 - **Outcome:** The vessel possesses the power but lacks the structure to ground it.
-This creates **Technological Dissonance**—a civilization of gods ruled by the impulses of beasts.
+This creates **Technological Dissonance** — a civilization of gods ruled by the impulses of beasts.

 ---